starg09/umacruise-english-patch/README.md

 This project is created to patch umacruise with fabulous' english translation

+---

+## Additional changes from this fork:

+* Inverted order in which an Uma's name and title is shown in the app's selector.
+This breaks auto-detection, but should make life simpler for many (may look into making it optional when running the script)

+---

 ## Installation

 Copy releases file that contains json into UmaLibrary folder inside your umacruise folder.